Sombra (Overwatch): Design

-Standing 5 ft 4 in tall, Sombra is a latina woman with long brown hair that has purple highlights towards the end.
+Standing 5 feet 4 inches tall, Sombra is a latina woman with long brown hair that has purple highlights towards the end.
 The left side of her head is partially shaved, with blue cables overlaying across her exposed scalp.
 She has a beauty mark below her left eye, and both of her ears are pierced.
 Her outfit consists of a black trenchcoat and leggings, with the collar raised.
 The ends of her sleeves and leggings are a mix of blue and purple, with spikes extending from her fingers on each hand.
 A small belt of grenades rests on her left hip, while her right hand holds her primary weapon, a machine pistol.
 For Overwatch 2, Sombra's design was changed slightly, adding more defined shoes and kneepads to her legs, a glowing double circle to the shaved side of her head, and various ribbon cables throughout her outfit and across her hair.
 Most of her attire was left unchanged, except for her now exposed shoulders.

 Like other Overwatch characters, Sombra received skins, unlockable cosmetic items to change her in-game appearance.
 When designing them, they wanted the skins to express her "smart, agile and dangerous" personality.
 In particular, her "Los Muertos" skin was intended to represent her time working as a hacker for a Mexican gang of the same name.
 This design not only featured a large pink mowhawk, but neon green across her clothes, and a neon green skeleton tattooed across her body and face.
 This latter aspect caused some problems for the development team, as they had to create new display effects just to illustrate the glowing ink on her skin.

 Appearances

 Sombra's biography is provided through additional Overwatch media including the Overwatch digital comics.
 Her real name is Olivia Colomar, revealed in the Searching virtual comic, released in September 2017.
 She was born within the fictional city of Dorado, Mexico, the same year that the Overwatch organization was established, and is a native speaker of Spanish.
 While young, she lost everything from the Omnic Crisis, and became an orphan.
 She recognized her talents in hacking and the value of information, and later joined the fictional Los Muertos gang in Dorado.
 Eventually, she was recruited by Talon, an antagonist organization that includes Reaper and Widowmaker.
 As a hacker, she employed the name Sombra, Spanish for "shadow", and eschewed her birth name.
+After Vendetta takes over Talon in Overwatch 2, she and several other members leave the organization and are now on the run.